Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Saddle or Seat

 The saddle is a rubber platform on which the rider sits.
 It is present on the top of the frame.
-The seat comforts the rider to maintain balance while riding the bicycle.
+The seat helps the rider maintain balance while riding the bicycle.
 It is available in various shapes and designs.

 Seat Rails